microsoft/calculator/docs/NewFeatureProcess.md

 - [ ] Does the design include provisions for [all users](https://docs.microsoft.com/en-us/windows/uwp/design/accessibility/designing-inclusive-software)
   and [all cultures](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/guidelines-and-checklist-for-globalizing-your-app)?
 - [ ] Is it technically feasible to build this feature?
-Take a look at the "before committing" checklist below and identify any issues which are likely to be blockers.
+Take a look at the "before committing" the checklist below and identify any issues which are likely to be blockers.

 ## Step 3: Production
 A feature can be implemented by the original proposer, a Microsoft team member, or by other